classy-org/classy-org-wp/README.md

 - Download this plugin
 - Copy files to the `wp-content/plugins` directory of your Wordpress installation
 - In your Wordpress admin dashboard, activate the 'Classy.org' plugin
+- Under the `Classy.org` admin page, enter your API credentials

 ## Usage